 Second Infraction: Warning is repeated and recorded.
 Principal is informed.
 Principal takes appropriate action and may inform parents/guardians.

 Third Infraction: Driver informs principal, records details.
 Principal treats as major problem and informs parents/guardians.
 Transportation privileges may be revoked.

 First Infraction: Driver informs principal, records details.
 Principal takes appropriate action and informs parents/guardians.

 Second Infraction: Driver informs principal, records details.
 Student is suspended from the bus.
 Return of bus privilege depends on agreement between parents and principal.

 Subsequent Infraction: Driver informs principal, records details.
 Principal informs parents/guardians.
 Bus privileges may be revoked.
 The Winnipeg School Division retains the right to suspend a student permanently from the bus at any stage.
-The following inappropriate and dangerous behaviour while entering, leaving or being conveyed by bus will result in an automatic suspension of transportation privileges:
+The following inappropriate and dangerous behaviour while entering, leaving or being conveyed by bus will result in an automatic suspension of

 behaviour resulting in physical or psychological harm to other students

 behaviour resulting in physical harm to the bus driver, transportation aide or other adult on the bus.